 While the frittata cooked, I mixed up a simple side salad and set the table.

 Voilà!
-Dinner in 30 minutes or less!
+Dinner in less than 30 minutes!

 - 1 large or 2 small potatoes, sliced thin